-If the output occasionally jumps up or down but not to an alarm condition, use a hand held P/S or hand held loop calibrator to isolate the transmitter from the field wiring.
+If the output occasionally jumps up or down but not to an alarm condition, use a hand held P/S or hand held calibrator to isolate the transmitter from the field wiring.
 If the problem disappears, this can be an indication of noise or grounding problem.
-Field wiring should be run with an individually shielded cable with the shield connected to ground at the power source and floating at the transmitter housing.
+Field wiring should be run with an individually shielded cable.
 Insure that the transmitter housing is effectively connected to earth ground.